Survivors Become Part of the Brady Mission

 this brush with disease and

-uncertainty never happened —instead, they get involved.
+—instead, they get involved.

 As he recovered, still in his hospital gown and pulling his IV pole with him, he wandered around the Brady, out of the hospital floors and into the research areas, where he ran into Walsh, he recalls.
 "We started talking about the research being done at Hopkins."
 Evensen made contributions to the Patrick C. Walsh Prostate Cancer Research Fund, to Don Coffey's professorship, and has established the R. Christian B. Evensen Professorship, which will support work in both prostate and kidney cancers.
 "I saw it as my way that I could help further the effort."